 Open your wallet, go to the Staking tab on the portfolio screen and click Stake.

 This is where you can access any stake accounts you’ve set up.

 This guide delegates your SOL to a validator.
 The validator then adds your stake to its pool of SOL and this process can take up to 3 epochs which translates to roughly 6 days.
 Your rewards won’t start accruing until the moment your SOL is added to a validator’s stake pool.

 Choose how much SOL you would like to delegate and click Next.

-You're all set!
+Congratulations!
+You're all set.

-You’re still able to undelegate during this time frame.
+You’re still able to undelegate during this timeframe.